What comes to mind when you hear the word intimacy?

 There can be so much pressure and expectations around looks.
-We may feel self-conscious, tempted to hide from our partner(s), or we may rely too much on our looks as a tool of seduction.
+We may feel self-conscious and tempted to hide from our partner(s) or rely too much on our looks as a seduction tool.

 The idea behind this exercise is to include other senses while connecting sexually.